MarcusArdenstedt/yh_labb_Marcus_Ericsson_DE24/conceptual_model.md

 **Business rules**

 - A program can only exist in one school.
-- A program can be created without having a class.
+- A program has always a class.
 - a class can only belong to one program.
 - student can't be in sevral classes, only in one.
 - Standalonecourse can take student that not are in any classe.
 - Staff can only belong to one school.
 - Student can only use one address, phon number and email.
-- Teacher can only belong to one school.
 - Educational management must be a employee, so he/she exist in staff.
-- Teacher can be consultant or employee.